If you're having trouble finding great people to work in your restaurant, you're not alone.

 - Empathy (an awareness of, care for, and connection to how others feel and how your actions make others feel)

-- Self-awareness and integrity (an understanding of what makes you tick and a natural inclination to be accountable for doing the right thing with honesty and superb judgment)
+- Self-awareness and integrity (an understanding of what makes you tick and a natural inclination to be accountable for doing the right thing with honesty and superb judgement)

 When coming up with interview questions, make sure they are designed to get insights into these skills (more on that below).
 Just keep this mantra in mind: prioritize fit, and train for skill.
 The last thing you want is someone with a ton of experience that no one wants to work with.